-Occupant data (residents/businesses) within the Emergency Planning Zone (EPZ) are each given a unique identifier which corresponds to a land location on the map (refer to the ERP map for unique identifiers).
+Occupant data (residents/businesses) within the Emergency Planning Zone (EPZ) are each given a unique identifier which corresponds to a land location on a numbered map (refer to the area overview map to determine the map number).

 The Dominion Land Survey (DLS) system is used within Alberta, Saskatchewan and portions of western Manitoba and northeast British Columbia.
 Confidential occupant data within each mapped area is sorted by geographical location; organized by meridian, then township (south to north), then range (east to west), then section, then quarter section and concludes with the unique ID.
 Example: NW 31-054-02-W5.A